zeek/zeek-docs/scripts/base/bif/event.bif.zeek.rst

    them.

-   :name: A unique name for the specific type of "weird" situation.
+   :param name: A unique name for the specific type of "weird" situation.
 Zeek's default
          scripts use this name in filtering policies that specify which "weirds" are worth reporting.

-   :src: The source address corresponding to the activity.
+   :param src: The source address corresponding to the activity.

-   :dst: The destination address corresponding to the activity.
+   :param dst: The destination address corresponding to the activity.

-   :addl: Optional additional context further describing the situation.
+   :param addl: Optional additional context further describing the situation.

-   :source: Optional source for the weird.
+   :param source: Optional source for the weird.
 When called by analyzers, this should
            be filled in with the name of the analyzer.

    .. zeek:see:: conn_weird net_weird file_weird expired_conn_weird